-Students must take 1.5 credits of P.E. over a 3-4 year period.
-If a student takes a full semester of P.E. as a sophomore, only .5 credits will count towards the required 1.5.
+Students must take and pass 1.5 credits of P.E. & Health over a 3-4 year period to meet graduation requirements.
+If a student takes a full year of P.E. as a sophomore, only .5 credits will count towards the required 1.5.
 The other .5 will count as an elective credit above the 1.5 required.

 Students cannot enroll in same class twice, (for graduation requirement) except for Lumberjack Strength.
+Students who wish to take Lumberjack Strength a second time must get instructor approval prior to registration.
+Students may repeat any class once their graduation credits have been earned.